zvekovius/fileshare/README.md

 1. Install Depends
 2. Pull Source
 3. Cofigure Apache to point to wsgi instances.
+3a.
+Configure apache for XModSendFile
 4. Define a path for your files that need to be served.
 5. Change security key in django settings.
 6. Make database.
+7. Change database owner to www-data and permissions (parent dir too)
-7. Restart apache2.
+8. Restart apache2.
 Off to the races.

 #External Resources
 Guide to install wsgi